-Bangkok is the capital of Thailand and the biggest city in South East Asia.
-It’s home to some of the most exquisite and elaborate Buddhist temples and palaces such as the lavish Grand Palace, Wat Pho and Wat Arun.
+Bangkok is the capital of Thailand.
+It’s also the biggest city in South East Asia.
+It has some of the most elaborate Buddhist temples and palaces such as the lavish Grand Palace, Wat Pho and Wat Arun.

 Bangkok doesn’t have an off-season.
 The city lives 24/7, 12 months a year.
-Still, it can get pretty humid and super warm in some parts of the year.
-Pick the November-to-January period for the most bearable weather conditions.
-From March to May it can get extremely hot, so skip it if you can’t stand intense heat.
-The rainy season starts in late May and lasts until November.
+It can get pretty humid and warm during parts of the year.
+I recommend picking a time from November to January for the most bearable weather conditions.
+The months of March-May can get extremely hot.
+If you can’t stand intense heat I recommended not to visit during this time.
+The rainy season starts late May into November.
 I decided to travel during mid-November and it was perfect in my opinion!

 1. CHAO PHRAYA RIVER

-A trip to Bangkok is not complete without a boat ride down the Chao Phraya River.
-Many refer to Bangkok as the Venice of the East because of this river and the many canals that flow off of it.
+When in Bangkok you need to experience a boat ride down the Chao Phraya River.
+You might have heard some call this area Venice of the East.
+That is because of this river and the many canals that flow off of it!
 Plenty of locals still use this river to get to work daily.
 I was able to experience this first hand.
 Use this as your mode of transportation to get around and experience the diverse way of life in Bangkok.
 You can see everything from the luxurious hotels to little shacks along the river.

 2. GRAND PALACE